 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-Also, you’ll wear one set of clothing on the plane as its likely it’ll be cold where you are flying from so thats one less set of bulky clothes to pack.
+Lastly, a good tip on how to pack light for winter travel is that you’ll wear one set of clothing on the plane as its likely it’ll be cold where you are flying from so thats one less set of bulky clothes to pack.

 I’ve also not been overly cold whilst on these trips which is a huge plus so my obsession with layers has worked!